etran04/FollowMeAudio/README.md

 ------------
 Follow Me Audio is proximity based audio playback using iBeacons with the Harman SDK.
 It allows for continious audio playback from location to location.
 The idea is to place iBeacons within or near Harman OMNI speakers, and then have the iPhone keep track of each iBeacon and adjust audio playback, based on the user's location from each iBeacon.

+A use case for this would be to have one speaker in different rooms of a house, all on the same network, and as you enter a room, your music/audio book/etc, will start playing automatically.
+As you leave a room, the speaker will go quiet in that room.

 CURRENT FUNCTIONALITY
 ---------------------
 - Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.